I-EAT-CHEEZE-YO/switch_sdl_pong/README.md

-create romfs directory inside switch_sdl_pong-master and msys2 cd <this dir>
+create romfs directory inside switch_sdl_pong-master and msys2 cd to this dir make
-make

 copy .nro and assetas folder to switch sd card